 The Group's primary exposure is changes in market interest rates associated with its bank loans that bear interest based on variable rates.
-The Group attempts to manage interest rate risk through interest rate swap arrangements.
+The Group attempted to manage interest rate risk through interest rate swap arrangements.
 These risk management strategies may not always have the desired effect, and interest rate fluctuations could have a negative impact on the results of operations.

-As at 31 December 2016, the interest-bearing bank loans of HK\$20.5 billion (as at 31 December 2015: HK\$21.2 billion) were variable rate borrowings based on LIBOR or HIBOR plus a margin.
-However, the Group has entered into interest rate swaps that effectively fix the interest rate for approximately 28% of the variable rate borrowings as at 31 December 2016 (2015: 28%).
-Based on borrowings as at 31 December 2016, an assumed 1% change in the variable rates would cause the annual interest expense without adjusting for any amounts to be capitalized, to change by HK\$146.9 million (2015: HK\$153.9 million).
+As at 31 December 2017, all of the interest-bearing bank loans (as at 31 December 2016: HK\$ 20.5 billion) were variable rate borrowings based on LIBOR or HIBOR plus a margin.
+However, the Group had entered into interest rate swaps that effectively fixed the interest rate for approximately 28% of the variable rate borrowings as at 31 December 2016.
+All of the above swap agreements expired on 31 July 2017.
+Based on borrowings as at 31 December 2017, an assumed 100 basis point change in the variable rates would cause the annual interest expense without adjusting for any amounts to be capitalized, to change by HK\$179.7 million (2016: HK\$146.9 million).